flant/trx/README.md

         ...
         -----END PGP PUBLIC KEY BLOCK-----

-# Define actions to be taken at different stages of command execution.
+# Optional.
+Define actions to be taken at different stages of command execution.
 hooks:
   onCommandStarted:
     - "echo 'Command started: {{ .RepoTag }} at {{ .RepoCommit }}'"